danmarksmiljoeportal/map-components/doc/usage/api.md

 map.addLayer(api.getOlGroup())
 ```

-The `layerGroup` is a collection that the Client API is maintaining.
-By adding the layers as a group, the Client API can change and reorder the internal layers as needed.
+The `layerGroup` is a collection that the API is maintaining.
+By adding the layers as a group, the API can change and reorder the internal layers as needed.

 On each dataset, there are a `getOlLayer` method that will create an OpenLayers layer.
 This can be used if you are creating your own layer control or a more specific map like an overview map.

 ### Events

-If the application need to know when something changes in the Client API, there at multiple event to listen to.
+If the application need to know when something changes in the API, there at multiple event to listen to.
 See the API docs for more details.

 ### Query